manuel5975p/raygpu/README.md

 cmake .. -DCMAKE_BUILD_TYPE=Release -G "Visual Studio 17 2022"
 ```
 See the complete [list of generators](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html) for older Visual Studio versions.
+#### Building for MacOS
+As I am unable to build this library on MacOS, all I can point to here are the instructions for Linux.

 #### Building for Web
-Because the WebGPU spec and API is still in its final development phases, there is currently a mismatch between Emscripten's and Dawn's headers.
-Building with emscripten therefore involves some extra steps
+Because the WebGPU spec and API is still in its final development phases, there is currently a mismatch between Emscripten's and Dawn's webgpu headers.
+Building with emscripten therefore involves some extra steps.

 1. If you don't have the emscripten sdk (emsdk) installed already, follow [its installation steps](https://emscripten.org/docs/getting_started/downloads.html).
 It might be wise to update your current toolchain too.